-The member of staff will offer help, for example they could take you somewhere out of public view, make sure you're safely reunited with a friend, see you to a taxi, involve venue security or - in more serious situations - call the police.
+This signals to the member of staff that you need discreet help to get out of the situation.
+They will offer help, for example they could take you somewhere out of public view, make sure you're safely reunited with a friend, see you to a taxi, involve venue security or - in more serious situations - call the police.

 Participating venues are encouraged to display material to show they support the scheme, so watch out for it.

 Visit Stay safe on a night out, just Ask for Angela for further information.